gabrielp-05/Unzipper/README.md

 # Unzipper

+# This branch is experimenting with a new library called pyunpack, which utilises the patoolib library, for decompressing multiple file types (rar, zip)

 A small Python program which allows users to extract all .zip files in any given folder using the right-click context menu.

 Goals: